GoProperly/js-proper-logger/README.md

 console are then collected by `CloudWatch` which we then use to create dashboards and/or understand what happened when something goes wrong.

-The 4 levels of logging loosely correspond to Python's levels of logging:
-`logger.debug`, `logger.info`, `logger.warning` and `logger.error`.

 #### Metrics

 The logger instances can also be used to record metrics: